 Cases that have many individuals (plaintiffs) involved against one or several defendant corporations are referred to as Mass Tort cases.
 These lawsuits can be brought in state or federal courts.
 As such, a lot of such cases can be brought in any one state’s Federal courts.
 For the most part, the term “mass” generally refers to the participation of many plaintiffs in a lawsuit.

-In a Class Action lawsuit, the claimants/plaintiffs/victims are usually located in all 50 states, but share a common injury or damage.
-The claimants join together to bring a legal action against the party responsible for their damages.
+In a Class Action lawsuit, the claimants — also referred to as plaintiffs or victims — are usually located in all 50 states but share a common injury or damage.
+The claimants join together to bring legal action against the party responsible for their damages.
 The intent behind this type of lawsuit is to allow injured individuals, whose injuries are similar, to have their claims litigated at the same time, benefiting from efficiency and economy of scale.

-Mass torts require aggressive and knowledgeable lawyers to litigate the complexities of such volume of cases.
+Mass torts require aggressive and knowledgeable lawyers to litigate the complexities of such a volume of cases.
 Additionally, a large amount of financial capital is needed from law firms for ongoing costs, since this type of case and litigation typically lasts many years until there is a settlement or award.